chongbao01/HotelManagementSystem/README.md

 8. The container should now visible in your Docker app.

 # Continuous Integration Setup
-1. Install Jenkins using below link
+1. Install Jenkins using the below link
 -	https://www.jenkins.io/download/
 -	Before downloading, please take a moment to review the Hardware and Software Requirements section in below.
 -	https://www.jenkins.io/doc/book/installing/linux/#prerequisites